NickCondon/LLS_Big_Data_Tools/README.md

 Created by Dr Nicholas Condon from The Institute for Molecular Biosciences, The University of Queensland, Australia. (contact: n.condon@uq.edu.au)

-The following tools are provided to help process large data-set images into either smaller single files for parrellelised processing, as well as to batch maximum Z-project and conbined into a single 2D .avi file for data surveying.
+The following tools are provided to help process large data-set images into either smaller single files for parrellelised processing, as well as to batch maximum Z-project and combined into a single 2D .avi file for data surveying.

 The macro files are:
 * Directory_destacker.ijm